syscoin/blockbook/docs/api.md

 ```

 The optional query parameters:
 - *page*: specifies page of returned transactions, starting from 1.
 If out of range, Blockbook returns the closest possible page.
+Assets are only returned for coins that have assets (Syscoin).
 - *pageSize*: number of transactions returned by call (default and maximum 1000)
 - *from*, *to*: filter of the returned transactions *from* block height *to* block height (default no filter)
 - *details*: specifies level of details returned by request (default *txids*)
     - *basic*: return only xpub balances, without any derived addresses and transactions
-    - *tokens*: *basic* + tokens (addresses) derived from the xpub, subject to *tokens* parameter
+    - *tokens*: *basic* + tokens (addresses/assets) derived from the xpub, subject to *tokens* parameter
-    - *tokenBalances*: *basic* + tokens (addresses) derived from the xpub with balances, subject to *tokens* parameter
+    - *tokenBalances*: *basic* + tokens (addresses/assets) derived from the xpub with balances, subject to *tokens* parameter
     - *txids*: *tokenBalances* + list of txids, subject to  *from*, *to* filter and paging
     - *txs*:  *tokenBalances* + list of transaction with details, subject to  *from*, *to* filter and paging
-- *tokens*: specifies what tokens (xpub addresses) are returned by the request (default *nonzero*)
+- *tokens*: specifies what tokens (xpub addresses/assets) are returned by the request (default *nonzero*)
-    - *nonzero*: return only addresses with nonzero balance
+    - *nonzero*: return only addresses/assets with nonzero balance
-    - *used*: return addresses with at least one transaction
+    - *used*: return addresses/assets with at least one transaction
-    - *derived*: return all derived addresses
+    - *derived*: return all derived addresses/assets
+- *filter*: filter tokens by their GUID or 0 for non-token transfers.
+Set to the Asset GUID (uint32) for coin types such as Syscoin, to filter transactions by that asset.
+Set to 0 to show only non-token related transactions.

 Response: